-- (c) that extend to Staff in relation to compliance with Professional Standards (see paragraph 4.4) and Independence (see paragraph 4.9). - 3.10 In general, communication of quality management policies and procedures to the Firm's Personnel includes a description of these policies and procedures and the objectives they are designed to achieve, and that each individual has a personal responsibility for quality and is expected to comply with these policies and procedures.
-Encouraging the Firm's Personnel to communicate their views or concerns on quality management matters recognises the importance of obtaining feedback on the Firm's System of Quality Management. - 3.11 Documentation and communication of policies and procedures for smaller Firms may be less formal and extensive than for larger Firms.
+5.3 In general, communication of quality management policies and procedures to the Firm's Personnel includes a description of the quality management policies and procedures and the objectives they are designed to achieve, and the message that each individual has a personal responsibility for quality and is expected to comply with these policies and procedures.
+Encouraging the Firm's Personnel to communicate their views or concerns on quality management matters recognises the importance of obtaining feedback on the Firm's System of Quality Management.

+5.4 Documentation and communication of policies and procedures for smaller Firms may be less formal and extensive than for larger Firms.